Claudio Pizarro

 Pizarro is the Peruvian football player with the most goals scored and games played in Europe and in German football.
 He is the second highest foreign scorer and sixth all-time historic scorer in the Bundesliga (197 goals).
 He is also the Latin American football player with the most goals scored and titles won in the history of German football.
 He is the ninth all-time top scorer for the DFB-Pokal (34 goals), top scorer for Werder Bremen (153 goals), the ninth all-time top scorer for Bayern Munich (125 goals), the tenth historical scorer of the UEFA Europa League (24 goals) and the fifth historical scorer of Peru's national football team (20 goals).
 He is also the foreign player with the most games played in the history of Bundesliga and the DFB-Pokal.
 Pizarro is considered an idol by Bayern Munich's fans and a legend of Werder Bremen's, teams for which he scored more than 100 goals each.
 As well as being one of the players with the most seasons played in the history of the German league, Pizarro is also the oldest player to score a goal in the Bundesliga (at over 40 years old).
-He is regarded as a living legend of the Bundesliga, being compared to other German football legends like Franz Beckenbauer and Gerd Müller.

 In international competitions, he is the fourth highest Latin American scorer in European Cups (Champions League, UEFA Cup and UEFA Europa League) with 48 goals, ranking only behind Lionel Messi, Alfredo Di Stéfano and Sergio Agüero.
 With the Peru national football team he is the fifth highest scorer with 20 goals and the tenth with the most matches (85).
 With the senior team, he achieved the third place at the 2015 Copa América.
 He also participated in the 2004 and 2007 Copa América.